Earning reward nights at a Marriott, Starwood or The Ritz-Carlton property is simple when you have a Marriott Bonvoy Boundless™ Credit Card.

 One last thing to consider if you travel via air often, the Hilton card offers you 10 complimentary airport lounge visits each year.

 The IHG® Rewards Club Premier Credit Card's rewards program features a higher earn rate at branded hotels, but limits the purchases for which you'll earn two points per $1.
-IHG® Rewards Club Premier Credit Card cardholders earn 10 points per $1 spent at IHG hotels, including Holiday Inn and Crowne Plaza properties; two points per $1 at gas stations, grocery stores and restaurants; and one point per $1 for all other purchases (as compared to two points per $1 on all other purchases with the Marriott card).
+IHG® Rewards Club Premier Credit Card cardholders earn 25 points total per $1 spent at IHG hotels, including Holiday Inn and Crowne Plaza properties; two points per $1 at gas stations, grocery stores and restaurants; and one point per $1 for all other purchases (as compared to two points per $1 on all other purchases with the Marriott card).
 Much like the Marriott card, the IHG card offers cardholders one free night stay annually, but IHG cardholders also earn a free night each time you redeem rewards for any stay of four or more nights.

 The Chase Sapphire Preferred® Card allows cardholders to collect points for hotel stays (among other things) without the restriction of having to redeem them at specific hotels.
 The Chase Sapphire Preferred® Card offers two points per $1 spent on travel and dining at restaurants and one point per $1 for other purchases.

 One aspect that sets the Chase Sapphire Preferred® Card apart is that it gives cardholders 25 percent more value on points when they're redeemed for flights, hotels, car rentals and cruises through the Chase Ultimate Rewards® portal.

 You can pick up 60,000 bonus points when you spend $4,000 on purchases in the first three months with the Chase Sapphire Preferred® Card and, thanks to the 25 percent added value, those points equal $750 in travel through Chase Ultimate Rewards®.